AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

 }
 ```

-    Note that this file will take parameters of two app settings objects and merge them together.
-This will allow us to merge the current app settings with the new app settings/values
+### Step 2 - Create the bicep file to update the app settings

+This file will create new values for existing app settings (could add new ones if desired as well).
+The file will then pass the new values and the existing values to the merge file to be combined via a `union` operation.

 1. Create a new file in the `iac` folder to update/add new settings for merge with existing settings